crcn/mesh.js/README.md

 #### db crud.tailable(db, reject)

-makes the db tailable.
+Makes the db tailable.
 This simply allows you to listen for any operations invoked on a db such as `create`, `update`, `remove`, and `load`.

 `reject` is an array of operations to ignore.
 Default is `[load]`.